aml-org/als/als-hl/README.md

 We have test Java-based connection implement, which can be used as a base for the other Java-based clients.

+### Integration with AMF

+Current version of ALS is developed in Scala to support both JavaScript and Java clients.

+ALS is based on AMF as a parser.
+Modules consume native AMF model.

+On top of native AMF model we build high-level AST layer.

+The high-level AST is basically an abstract representing an arbitrary language tree with no fixed set of node types.
+Instead, each node can be dynamically checked for the type that describes what properties this node has, which sub-nodes it may have etc. This makes such a tree to be able to represent not only RAML, but generally, many languages, including OAS, and, potentially, dialects.

+Information regarding the language structure that we call Definition System can be loaded from different sources.
+Current source is the static data built for each supported language.

+This AST structure makes it easy to support structural code completion for arbitrary languages, included the self-changing ones (RAML facets).

+In order to speed up the migration of those JavaScript ALS version modules, we created the analogue of the current RAML JS Parser high-level AST and partially reused JS raml-typesystem and raml-definition-system modules by porting them to Scala. raml-suggestions, raml-outline and raml-actions modules were also ported to be based on the new high-level AST.

 ### Server interface

 More details of how add to develop the server side are [here](./documentation/server.md)